 For health emergencies we will consider submissions that develop understanding on nursing and midwives with refugees and migrants, responding to natural disasters and working in theatres of war.
 The management of veterans, psychological trauma and long-term care for displaced people are suitable topics for submissions.

-Nursing input into health and care policy development and delivery.
+Nursing and Midwifery input into health and care policy development and delivery.

 Full track details